dmavrides/dmavrides.github.io/_pages/recs.md

 * Taskmaster

 ## YouTube Channels/Videos
+If you just want the videos, <a href="https://youtube.com/playlist?list=PLQB1S_bZYqjzyry9MGHrEFXUCUjddg33R">here's a youTube playlist</a> I made that's (probably mostly) synced with the below recs list. <a href="https://youtube.com/playlist?list=PLQB1S_bZYqjxOqsXi68qX_QeFJgPmYA-z">Here's</a> a playlist with videos I might add to the original list, but haven't yet added.

 Most of the channels I list here are good even if the content I describe doesn't sound interesting; consider giving them a try even if the description doesn't excite you.
 (Except some of the math/chess/climbing ones are a bit niche/I admit I'm biased here, so it's harder to tell.)
 * Weird Explorer - Guy travels the world trying every kind of fruit he can find.
 I don't eat much fruit but love this channel anyway. <a href="https://www.youtube.com/watch?v=GqicsIDYmgU&list=PLvGFkMrO1ZxJR98H4XiJP5ABIzdmx136n&ab_channel=WeirdExplorer">Coco de Mer: My Hunt for the Tree of Knowledge</a>, <a href="https://www.youtube.com/watch?v=agnuTbXuXu0&ab_channel=WeirdExplorer">Cloudberry: My Hunt For One Of The World's Most Elusive Fruits</a>
 * Jan Misali - Random videos, some related to linguistics. <a href="https://www.youtube.com/watch?v=le5uGqHKll8&t=983s&ab_channel=janMisali">hangman is a weird game</a>, <a href="https://www.youtube.com/watch?v=sg2j7mZ9-2Y&ab_channel=janMisali">w</a>